CianciarusoCataldo/nn-face-detector/README.md

 ```
 python start_server.py
 ```
-This will start the Waitress webserver, it will listen to 8083 port by default.
+This will start the Waitress webserver, it will listen to 8083 port by default (you can change this setting in config.ini file).
 Note that, only at very first run, the program will download the required model for Neural Netowrks from a dedicated cloud storage.
 Don't worry, it's just a one-shot step, because the models will be permanently stored in "models" directory from here.
 I prefer to make every repository as small as possible, so the model files that are too big are not included.
 To To test it, just open your browser and type this in the address bar:
 ```
 http://localhost:8083
 ```